kmcneely/CNVcalling_pipeline_ExomeDepth/Modified_gardner/README.md

 Filters ExomeDepth output labeled with gene IDs (HGNC) by list within script.

+### "merge_geneIDs.R"

+Merges two files together based on HGNC ID.
+Merges based on gene ID instead of actual variant so each variant in from a particular gene in individual "X" will be paired with each variant in that same gene from individual "Y".
+Merged by gene rather than the exact variant to avoid filtering out variants of interest if there are differences due to sequencing or variant calling.

 ### "paired_CNVcounts.py"

 Used for the donor recipient project to get the total number of CNVs called for related donor-recipient pairs.
 Analyzes all files inside the folder containing the script.